JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 and then type `./bin/mongo` to start mongo

 > If you are like me, and hooked on aliases[^1], you might use something like `alias mongo-start-client='~/dev/mongodb/bin/mongo'`.
-You can also add <mongodb installation dir>/bin` to the `PATH environment variable and then you can just type `mongo`
+ You can also add `<mongodb installation dir>/bin` to the PATH environment variable and then you can just type `mongo`

 [^1]: <http://www.codingpedia.org/ama/a-developers-guide-to-using-aliases/>

 ## Quit the mongo shell

-Once in the mongo shell, type the following command to exit it:
+You can type the following command to exit the mongo shell:

 ``` bash
 > quit()
 ```

-## Working with mongo shell

-### Display database and collections
+## Display database and collections

-First print a list of all available databases on the server via `show dbs`:
+Once in, you can print a list of all available database on the server via `show dbs`:

 ``` bash
 > show dbs